Alma Karlin: House in Pečovnik

 Alma Karlin (left) in front of her home.

 In this house, at the time at 46, Pečovnik, Karlin spent the last years of her life, from June 1945 to January 14, 1950.
 She moved there together with Gammelin after returning from the partisan-held areas or after the confiscation of her property.
 Gammelin, who was the owner of the house and the former vineyard, continued to live there until her own death in 1988.
 Both are buried in Svetina.

 In the house there is the exhibition, The Lonely Journey of Alma M. Karlin.

 Publications

 Karlin is the author of over 40 books, novellas and articles.
 Some titles were published in German first, then translated into Slovenian.
 The English translations of titles are approximate.
 Some English translations have been published.
 She also wrote some articles in English for an English-speaking audience.

 She published her most important works - biographies, novels, ethnology and theosophical works - in the first decade after her round-the-world voyage, between summer 1928 and summer 1938.
 Twenty-two of her books were published between 1921 and 1937 by various foundations in Germany, England, Finland and Switzerland.
-Some of were reprinted; three of her most important travel books sold over 80,000 copies at the time and were translated into English, French and Finnish.
+Some of these were reprinted; three of her most important travel books sold over 80,000 copies at the time and were translated into English, French and Finnish.
 Those works became very popular in Central Europe.
 Some of her books were illustrated by Celje painter August Friderik Seebacher and Thea Schreiber Gammelin.